GidonFrischkorn/Tutorial-MixtureModel-VWM/README.md

-# Tutrial-MixtureModel-VWM
+# Tutorial: Mixture Model for visual working memory tasks

-This repository contains R scripts &amp; raw data to illustrate how to estimate the Zhang &amp; Luck mixture model for visual working memory.
+This repository contains R scripts &amp; raw data to illustrate how to estimate the Zhang &amp; Luck (2008) mixture model for visual working memory.